 Full details are in the recipe card below, but here are the basics:

-- Firstly, get your prosciutto goin’.
+- Bake the prosciutto.
 I like to crisp the prosciutto here because it make for easier eating (plus, who doesn’t love crispy prosciutto?).

 - Top with pomegranate, clementine, prosciutto, arugula and balsamic drizzle.